mattiamtzlr/ratatoskr/README.md

 - four (4) connectors for the ToF sensors
 - one (1) connector each for the gyro and the OLED

-In total that's six (6) female connectors, first split into two, one for ToFs/OLED and one for gyro, the former then further split into five.
+In total that is six (6) female connectors, first split into two, one for ToFs/OLED and one for gyro, the former then further split into five.
-We recommend keeping the colors between the trees different so they're easier to differentiate, as in the photos below.
+We recommend keeping the colors between the trees different so they are easier to tell apart, as in the photos below.

 > [!WARNING]
-> It's crucial to make these cables the right length.
-Too short and you won't be able to connect the components, too long
+> It is crucial to make these cables the right length.
+Too short and you will not be able to connect the components, too long
-> and there won't be enough space in the mouse to put all the cables.
+> and there will not be enough space in the mouse to put all the cables.
 Measure the cables before you cut them by
 > dry-fitting them on the mouse.

 <p align="center"><img src="./img/06a_comm_tree.JPG" width="45%"><img src="./img/06b_comm_trees.JPG" width="45%"></p>